Nnubes256/Dorito/README.md

 #### CrossCode
 This tutorial requires you to extract the game.
 Search the CrossCode forum for more details.

-1. Replace the node-webkit.html file with `dist/node-webkit-dorito.html`(be sure to rename the replacement file back to `node-webkit.html`!!!).
+1. Replace the node-webkit.html file with `dist/crosscode/node-webkit-dorito.html`(be sure to rename the replacement file back to `node-webkit.html`!!!).
-2. Run the game.
+2. Run the game using `nw`.
 Dorito will create the addon folder at the NW.js dataPath(varies with OS, see [here](https://github.com/nwjs/nw.js/wiki/App#datapath)), and ask you to restart the game.
 3. Place addons at *dataPath*/addons .
 4. Have fun.